On the Number of Conjugate Classes of Derangements: Introduction

 For $x,y\in\mathrm{S}_{n}$, if $\exists z\in\mathrm{S}_{n}$, s.t. $x=zyz^{-1}$, then $x$ and $y$ will be called \emph{conjugate,} and $y$ is called the \emph{conjugation } of $x$.
 Of course the conjugacy relation is an equivalence relation.
 So the set of derangements of order $n$ can be divided into some conjugate classes.
-This paper mainly concentrates on the number of conjugate classes of derangements of order $n$.
-The main method is the same as described in reference \cite{liwenwei2016-Estmn-pn-arXiv}.
+This paper is mainly concerned on the number of conjugate classes of derangements of order $n$.
+The main method is similar to that described in reference \cite{liwenwei2016-Estmn-pn-arXiv}.

 A matrix of size $k\times n$ ($1\leqslant k\leqslant n-1$) with every row being a reordering of a fixed set of $n$ elements and every column being a part of a reordering of the same set of $n$ elements, is called a \emph{Latin rectangle} .
 Usually, the set of the $n$ elements is assumed to be \{$\,$1, 2, 3, $\cdots$, $n \,$\}.)